Please update your browser

 To make the heart look like it's continuously moving

 and attach this block to the stack

-To make the heart move slower, add a "wait" block in the repeat loop, and adjust the time.
+add a wait block in the repeat loop and adust the time.

 This example uses 0.03 seconds.

 To make the heart move in a slightly different way,

-This looks pretty cool, but it would look even better with more hearts.
+but it will look even better with more hearts.

 program the sprite to create several clones.

-Detach everything under the "when I receive" block.
+Detach everything under the when I receive block,

-Then, add a "create clone" block and a "wait" block.
+then add a create clone block and a wait block,

-To make several clones, add a "repeat" block.
+To make several clones, add a repeat block.